 - Audit an existing kit to ensure nothing is expired.

-- information on creating an emergency kit and other disaster preparedness information can be found by going to the Emergency Preparedness Page.
+- Information on creating an emergency kit and other disaster preparedness information can be found by going to the Emergency Preparedness Page.

 - Keep a safe distance from Canals and other waterways, as they could be fuller than normal.

-Sandbag Availability and Guidelines
+Sandbag Availability And Guidelines

 Sandbags and sandbag supplies are available on the northeast side of the Patriot Park Parking Lot.
 Please follow the instructions and guidelines below when filling and picking up sandbags.
-See amps below for exact location.
+See maps below for exact location.

 - Wear gloves